Grokking Group Multiplication with Cosets

-In fact, pretty much anywhere in the model where a matrix or set of activations has $|G|$ in the shape we can expand into the Fourier basis.
+In fact, anywhere in the model where a matrix or set of activations has $|G|$ in the shape we can expand into the Fourier basis.
 For non-abelian groups, each Fourier frequency is an irrep, and the Fourier transform for each irrep is matrix-valued.
-This is, on its face, less than interpretable.
+This is, on its face, \emph{less} interpretable than what we started with.
 Following the techniques outlined in \citet{diaconis_persi_group_1988}, however, we can expand the function at each element $g \in G$ into a new Fourier basis.
 Concretely, if our function $f: G \rightarrow \mathbb{R}$ is represented as a vector, we know from \ref{ift} that each element of the vector is a sum of the Fourier components:

 We can keep track of all of the Fourier components at once by purposefully not completing the sum from \ref{ift}), but instead keep each term into a new dimension:

 Though this may seem like it is only making the data more complicated, it gives us many tools for analyzing the data.
 In particular, it turns out that the weights and activations are sparse in this new basis, which gives us a small path forward in analyzing the mechanisms.